-Citizenship: Filipino RP Energy.
+RP Energy.
 He holds directorship and management positions in GMEC and GNPD and their holding companies.

-Committee Memberships: Member - Board Audit Committee Mr. Aboitiz is also Director of various companies (since 28 January 2020) - Board Executive Committee (since 26 under AboitizPower's Oil Business Units, such as TMO, Therma Power-Visayas, Inc. (TPVI), East Asia April 2021) Utilities Corporation (EAUC), and Therma Marine, Inc. (TMI), Therma Mobile, Inc. (TMO), Coal Business Units, such as AA Thermal, Therma Luzon, Inc. (TLI), Date of First Appointment: 11 December 2018 TSI, and TVI.
-He also holds Directorship positions in the Company's Large Hydros under the SN Tenure: 2 years AboitizPower Group and MORE.
-Mr. Aboitiz also serves as a Member of the Board of Advisers of ACO and as Director of RCBM, AEV CRH CRH Aboitiz Holdings, Inc. (CRH Aboitiz), and TPI.
+Mr. Aboitiz is also Director of various companies under AboitizPower's Oil Business Units, such as TMO, Therma Power-Visayas, Inc. (TPVI), East Asia Utilities Corporation (EAUC), and Therma Marine, Inc. (TMI), Therma Mobile, Inc. (TMO), Coal Business Units, such as AA Thermal, Therma Luzon, Inc. (TLI), TSI, and TVI.
+He also holds Directorship positions in the Company's Large Hydros under the SN AboitizPower Group and MORE.
+Mr. Aboitiz also serves as a Member of the Board of Advisers of ACO and as Director of RCBM.
+AEV CRH CRH Aboitiz Holdings, Inc. (CRH Aboitiz), and TPI.
 He serves as Vice Chairman and member of the Board of Trustees of the Philippine Independent Power Producers Association (PIPPA) and member of the Board of Directors of the Philippine Electricity Market Corporation (PEMC) as Generator Sector Representative.

 Mr. Aboitiz obtained his Master of Arts (MA) in Philosophy and Politics degree from the University of Edinburgh, where he graduated with honors.
 He also studied the Chinese language at the Beijing Language and Culture University.

 He is not connected with any government agency or instrumentality.
-He is not a Director of any other EDWIN R. BAUTISTA publicly-listed company.
-Mr. Edwin R. Bautista was appointed as Director of Director AboitizPower on 26 April 2021.
-He was a Director of AEV, a publicly-listed company, from September Age: 61 years old 2018 to April 2021.
-Citizenship: Filipino Mr. Bautista is currently a Director and the President and Chief Executive Officer of UnionBank, a publicly- listed company; Chairman of the Board of Directors Date of First Appointment: 26 April 2021 of CitySavings; and a Director of Union Properties, Tenure: 8 months Inc. (now known as UBP Investments Corporation), First Union Plans, Inc., and First Union Direct Corp.
-Mr. Bautista has previously served UnionBank in various capacities: as Chief Operating Officer from January 2016 to December 2017, Senior Executive Vice President from 2011 to 2015, Executive Vice President from 2001 to 2011, and Senior Vice President from 1997 to 2001.
-Mr. Bautista earned his Bachelor of Science in Mechanical Engineering degree from the De La Salle University.
-He also completed the Advance Management Program from Harvard Business School in Massachusetts, U.S.A.
-He is not connected with any government agency or instrumentality.
+He is not a Director of any other publicly-listed company.